ggouws/HPC_RNAseq/README.md

 - The R2 reads have poorer quality than the R1 reads
 - The read sizes have a range compared to all being one size.
 However, most of the reads are towards the long end of the range.

-Generally, even if data is looking good we would carry out quality control to get rid of any poor data that is masked by the very good data and to remove any adapter sequences.
+Generally, even if the data look good we would carry out quality control to get rid of any poor data that is masked by the very good data and to remove any adapter sequences.
 In the next step, we'll carry out quality control on our fastq files.
 <br>
 <br>